Viasat/hotcidr/README.md

     SHELL=/bin/bash
     */15 * * * * cd ~/hotcidr/HotCIDR/bin/; hc-apply GITURL >> ~/hotcidr/HotCIDR/applyLog/log\_apply

-3. Script will maintain consistency between GitRepository and AWS while logging output in "applyLog"
+This script will maintain consistency between GitRepository and AWS while logging output in "applyLog".

 NOTE: Apply will not update security-groups that are not associated with an instance, nor rules that are incorrectly formatted.